tomaitagaki/personal-website/README.md

 - Usually works within 30 minutes of DNS setup
 - Check Domain settings in Netlify for SSL status

+## 🔒 Security & Privacy

+This repository is **public** and has been cleaned to ensure:
+- ✅ No sensitive information (API keys, passwords, tokens)
+- ✅ No build artifacts or temporary files
+- ✅ No personal system files (.DS_Store, editor configs)
+- ✅ Comprehensive .gitignore for future protection

+### Contributing Guidelines
+- Never commit sensitive information
+- Use environment variables for any secrets
+- Keep personal information in content only (not code)
+- Review changes before pushing to public repo

 ## 🎯 Benefits of This Setup

 ✅ **Write in Markdown**: Clean, focused writing experience